How to Get from Civitavecchia Cruise Port to the Train Station

 Cab services are one of the most common ways to get around Italy.
 Yet, they’re not the most affordable.

-Fortunately, this is a relatively short ride.
-So even though cabs are expensive, you’ll probably end up paying somewhere between €10 to €15, depending on traffic.
+Cabs are expensive in Italy, but this is a relatively short ride.
+You’ll probably end up paying somewhere between €10 and €15 (depending on the traffic).

 Civitavecchia port to train station map

-If you don’t have a lot of luggage or just love soaking in local Italian life, then you can walk to the train station.
+If you don’t have a lot of luggage or just love soaking in local ambiance, then you can walk to the train station.
 It’s about a kilometer (about a half-mile) away from the Port of Civitavecchia.
 Depending on your speed and how much you’re carrying, it’ll likely take 10 to 20 minutes.

 As you walk to the train station from the port, the most important thing to remember is to keep the water to your right.
 After you pass the iconic “Unconditional Surrender” statue and the 16th-century Forte Michelangelo, Civitavecchia train station will be across the street, on your left.